Comprehensive Analysis of Maximum Power Association Policy for Cellular Networks Using Distance and Angular Coordinates: System Model

 \subsection{Network Model}

 Consider a mmWave downlink cellular network, where the locations of the BSs is modeled as a HPPP $\Phi_{bs} \subset \mathbb{R}^2$ with intensity $\lambda_{bs}$.
 Let $(r_{x},\phi_{x})$ denote the location of a BS located at $x \in \Phi_{bs} $, in terms of polar coordinates.
 The locations of UEs are independently distributed according to some stationary point process $\Phi_{ue}$.
 Also, a BS serves one UE at a time per resource block and all BSs are assumed to transmit at the same power $p$.
 Let $(r_{s},\phi_{s})$ denote the location of the serving BS $x_0 \in \Phi_{bs}$ at a given time.
 Without loss of generality, the receiving UE is assumed to be located at the origin $\mathbf{o} = (0,0)$ at that time.
-After averaging the performance of this UE over $\Phi_{bs}$, the receiving UE becomes the typical receiver, or simply \emph{receiver}.
+After averaging the performance of this UE over $\Phi_{bs}$, the receiving UE becomes the typical receiver, which will be interchangeably referred to as just the {\em receiver} in this paper.